Lethbridge Collegiate Institute: Academics

 Numerous scholarships are offered annually for students.
 For some students, applying for a scholarship is not necessary; grade 11 or 12 students with an overall average above 80% are eligible to receive $400 via Rutherford Scholarships.
 Entry into the National Honor Society is also offered to them, requiring students to complete a minimum of 10 hours community service over the course of the year.
 The Society participates in directing annual functions such as "Parent-Teacher Evening".
 In the community, the group assists at the Chinook Regional Hospital and at Salvation Army functions, such as bell ringing.

 LCI students are encouraged to remain within the city for their post-secondary students and attend the University of Lethbridge by representatives from that school.
 Accordingly, it is easier for local students to be rewarded with scholarships, and several are only available for students who attended high school in Southern Alberta.
 A high number of students also go on to attend the Universities of Calgary and Alberta, as well as Lethbridge College.
-In a 2009 Fraser Institute report, which was conducted from the previous school year, LCI was ranked 162nd among Alberta high school schools, down significantly from a rank of 102nd in the previous 5 years.
+In a 2009 Fraser Institute report, which was conducted from the previous school year, LCI was ranked 162nd among Alberta high schools, down significantly from a rank of 102nd in the previous 5 years.
 More promising is the fact that the number of students dropping out of school before completion has steadily decreased, on average, provincewide.
 While data is not available for individual institutions, the number of students completing school has also increased districtwide.